schmidtniko/visual_marker_mapping/README.md

 In Ubuntu, the first three dependencies can be installed using the command

-* `sudo apt-get install libceres-dev libsuitesparse-dev libopencv-dev`
+* `apt-get install libceres-dev libsuitesparse-dev libopencv-dev`

 In Arch Linux, use: